bonitasoft-labs/bonita-uid-page-cypress-articles/README.md

 ## Requirements

 * Java 8
+* Git
-* UI Designer is used to build the pages.
+* UI Designer version 1.11.38 is used to build the pages.
 It must be installed in your local maven repository prior to building bonita-web-pages

-  * look at the build.gradle file to know which UI Designer is required to build the page
-  * install the UI Designer as described in the [UI Designer repository](https://github.com/bonitasoft/bonita-ui-designer)
+To install UI Designer version 1.11.38:
+* Clone the repository: git clone https://github.com/bonitasoft/bonita-ui-designer
+* Fetch all the branches and tags: git fetch --all --tags
+* Checkout the tag: git checkout tags/1.11.38 -b 1.11.38-branch
+* Build UI Designer: ./mvnw clean install on Linux or ./mvnw.bat clean install on Windows

 ## Gradle Tasks